HyperLife:

 before that I'd walked beside Allen Ginsberg on the way to a poetry

-reading, after dreaming about riding in a van with Ginsberg, Kerouac
+reading in San Francisco, after dreaming about riding in a van with Ginsberg, Kerouac

 and Gary Snyder.
 The difference there was that even after I'd dreamed